 The Lake Michigan Credit Union Bridge Run is one of my favorite fall races in Grand Rapids!
-Put on by RunGR, a running group in town, the event features a 10 mile run and a 5K run/ walk.
+Put on by RunGR, a running group in town, the event features a 10-mile run and a 5K run/ walk.
 No matter the distance you decide to tackle, you’ll go over a few Grand Rapids bridges, including the historic Sixth Street Bridge, built in 1866.
-Others include the Blue Bridge, Gillett Bridge, and the Bridge Street Bridge.
+Others include the Blue Bridge, Gillett Bridge, and Bridge Street Bridge.

 I've done this race a few times now, and the atmosphere is comfortable for runners and walkers of all paces.
 There are live bands and cheer stations along the course, and you’ll receive a fantastic finisher’s medal at the finish line.
 Registration also includes a commemorative t-shirt.
 Be sure to register today before prices go up.

 The Grand Rapids Turkey Trot is a family-friendly event that features a mini trot for children 1-12 years old.